The practice of witchcraft is deeply rooted in history, and has—excuse the joke—conjured up some very interesting myths. Here are a few facts.

 The common image of a witch’s execution shows a large group of hysteric people surrounding the guilty person on a burning pyre—but immolation was not the primary means of execution used for those accused of witchcraft.
-During the Salem Witch Trials, no one was burned to death; all of the accused that pled their cases and were found guilty during the Trials in 1692 were hanged.
+During the Salem Witch Trials, no one was burned to death.
 In fact, no one found guilty of witchcraft was ever executed by burning in the American colonies—immolation wasn't permissible by English law.
-But one person was pressed to death by large stones: Giles Corey, a man who refused to plead guilty or not guilty for charges of witchcraft during the Trials.
+But one person was pressed to death by large stones: Giles Corey, a man who refused to plead guilty or not guilty to charges of witchcraft during the trials.
 The court found Corey guilty despite staying mute by using the French legal precedent of “peine forte et dure.”
 Corey is the only person in U.S. history to be pressed to death by court order.

 2. Witch hunts didn't specifically target women.

 Historically-rooted misogyny led many to believe that women were somehow more susceptible to the dark arts or temptation by the Devil, and therefore more likely to be witches.
-For instance, the Laws of Alfred, written by King of Wessex Alfred the Great in 893 CE, specified witchcraft as an expressly female activity.
+For instance, the Laws of Alfred, written by the king of Wessex, Alfred the Great, in 893 CE, specified witchcraft as an expressly female activity.
 But men practiced, too, and were called many names, including a wizard, a warlock, or a sorcerer.

 Countless women and men were indiscriminately persecuted for witchcraft throughout history.
 During the Trier Witch Trials in Germany, which lasted from 1581 to 1593, a total of 368 people were executed—and many of the victims were leading male figures of the cities and surrounding villages, including judges, councilors, priests, and deans of colleges.
 In the Würzburg Witch Trial, which stretched from 1626 to 1631, 157 men, women, and children were burned at the stake for such random reasons as allegedly humming songs with the Devil to being a vagrant unable to give an explanation as to why they were passing through the town of Würzburg.